I-TECH-UW/OpenELIS-Global-2/docs/dev_setup.md

 3. Run the installer, choosing the Java ee version of eclipse

-## Optionally Install Eclipse Plugins
+### Optionally Install Eclipse Plugins

 1. Jaspersoft Reports
 2. eGit

-## Install Lombok in eclipse
+### Install Lombok in Eclipse

  Instructions are here https://projectlombok.org/setup/eclipse

-## Setup Project in Eclipse
+### Setup Project in Eclipse

-.
-Import project into Eclipse
 1. File > Import > Projects from Folder or Archive
 2. ensure OpenELIS-Global-2 is selected (and dataexport-core and dataexport-api which are under eclipse)
 3. ensure detect and configure project natures is selected
 4. finish
 5. right click OpenELIS-Global-2 project > properties > Java Build Path > Projects > classpath > add
 6. add dataexport-core and dataexport-api